Location | Blackman Park, Lloyd Rees Drive, Lane Cove West |

 Tracks | View the YouTube track overview video. |

-Welfare | Participants will be bushwalking during the day in rugged terrain. |
+Welfare | Participants will be bushwalking during the day in rugged terrain.
+Limited wheelchair accessibility.
+Email to confirm with location.
+This excursion may not be suitable for people who have been recently unwell. |

-Bring | Clipboard, worksheets, medications, low-waste food, plenty of water, sunblock, hat, raincoat and mask in a small backpack.
+Bring | Clipboard, worksheets, medications, low-waste food, plenty of water, sunblock, hat and raincoat in a small backpack.
 Sports uniform recommended.
 There are no shops near the study site. |

 Watch | |